matt-gross-27/readme-generator/README.md

 <a href = "#description"></a>
 ## Description

-README Generator is a command line app that helps you make a high quality readme more quickly
+README Generator is a command line app that helps you quickly make a high quality README.md, so you can spend more time developing and less time documenting.

+Clone this repo to use readme-generator on your machine.

 ## Table of Contents
   - [Description](#description)